Mymo-in-Bb/kolic-reference-grammar/morphology.md

 #### Comitative {#comitative-description}

+The comitative case marks accompaniment.
+As opposed to the instrumental case, it can be translated as the English “with,” but **only when if it’s used to mark accompaniment,** not if it’s used to mark a tool.
+The English preposition "with" meaning "using" can be translated through the [instrumental](instrumental-description) case (see below).

+English examples:

+*“I’m going <ins>with Hilda</ins>.”*

+*“I’d like to wipe the floor <ins>with you</ins>.”* - as in “I’d like us to wipe the floor together”

+> WARNING
+> ❌ *“I’m writing with a pencil”* - not the comitative case.

 #### Instrumental {#instrumental-description}

 A noun marked with the instrumental case is used as a tool with which an action is performed.
-It can be translated as the English preposition “using” or “with,” but <ins>only if it’s used to mark a tool with which an action is performed</ins>.
+It can be translated as the English preposition “using” or “with,” but **only if it’s used to mark a tool with which an action is performed**.
 The English preposition “with” meaning “accompanying,” can be translated through the [comitative](comitative-description) case (see above).

 English examples: